Sebastopol Offers Some of the Best Vegan and Vegetarian Restaurants

 Capitalizing on the bounty of the many farms and orchards in the area, the small town of Sebastopol offers some of Sonoma County's best vegetarian restaurants .
 Whether it's casual or more upscale eating you're after, there's something to satisfy every meatless appetite.

 Even carnivores will eat up the burgers, presented on organic whole wheat buns, topped with grilled onions and mushrooms, sprouts, dairy-free mayo, and pickles.
-Inside the bun, you'll find thick, moist patties fashioned from nuts, seeds, and grains; tempeh, wild rice, and barbecue sauce; sunflower seeds, brown rice, and carrots; or a tasty blend of wheat gluten and soy protein best topped with “fakin' bacon” and guacamole.
+Inside the bun, you'll find thick, moist patties fashioned from nuts, seeds, and grains; tempeh, wild rice, and barbecue sauce; sunflower seeds, brown rice, and carrots; or a tasty blend of wheat gluten and soy protein best topped with 'fakin' bacon' and guacamole.

-Even the French fries are special here, called “hot airs” since they're oil-free, fat-free, and guilt-free, offered in regular, sweet potato, or coated in fresh garlic.
+Even the French fries are special here, called 'hot airs' since they're oil-free, fat-free, and guilt-free, offered in regular, sweet potato, or coated in fresh garlic.

-Yet practiced vegans will zero in on the organic Macro Plate, brimming in braised tofu or grilled tempeh with vegetables, arame seaweed, black beans, brown rice, hummus, and tahini.
+Yet practiced vegans will zero in on the organic Macro Plate, brimming with braised tofu or grilled tempeh with vegetables, arame seaweed, black beans, brown rice, hummus, and tahini.
 And by the end of the meal, both will be sharing plates, sipping glasses of organic wine, and planning dessert around chocolate-beet cake.

 Other Sebastopol restaurants that offer vegetarian or vegan options include: